-Useful and ornamental plants that are part of Jewish life are explored through accompanying research and cultivated in the garden.
+Jewish Garden continues this tradition.
+Useful and ornamental plants that are part of Jewish life were researched through accompanying research and cultivated in the garden.
 These include fruit trees, figs, almonds, magnolias, chestnuts and elms.
 The selected plants are known from novellas, poems, short stories, essays and letters by Jewish authors and authors close to Judaism.

 The initiator for the establishment of the Jewish Garden was the Allianz Environmental Foundation, which had already supported the Oriental Garden (2005) and the Christian Garden (2011) in the Gardens of the World.